 2nd Reason Why Sex Matters to God: He Wants Us to Avoid Pain in this Life

-Here’s a quick scan, a partial list of the spiritually, emotionally, and physically damaging, not-so-obvious effects of illicit sex, based on scripture, my own experiences, observations of the lives of others, and some scientific research:
+Here’s a quick scan, partial list of the spiritually, emotionally, physically damaging, not-so-obvious effects of illicit sex, based on scripture, my own experiences, observations of the lives of others, and some scientific research:

 - Damaged romantic relationships due to spiritual blindness, thinking more of the body than the person—the soul—therefore reducing your ability to truly love the person (as opposed to the scriptural description of true love in 1 Corinthians 13:4-7)

 - Increased selfishness and a worldly, me-first, animal, lust-focused, physical pleasure-seeking approach to life (as opposed to this teaching: Titus 2:12)

 - Decreased thought-control and self-discipline, including involuntary sexual fantasies, even around other people (Mark 7:21)